bet4a/d3wiki/Geo-Projections.md

 <a href="http://bl.ocks.org/3757132"><img src="https://raw.github.com/gist/3757132/thumbnail.png" width="202"></a>

 The spherical Mercator projection is commonly used by tiled mapping libraries (such as [OpenLayers](http://openlayers.org/) and [Leaflet](http://leaflet.cloudmade.com/)).
 For an example displaying raster tiles with the Mercator projection, see the [d3.geo.tile plugin](http://bl.ocks.org/4150951).
 It is [conformal](http://en.wikipedia.org/wiki/Map_projection#Conformal); however, it introduces severe area distortion at world scale and thus is not recommended for choropleths.
-The default scale is 500, appropriate for displaying the entire world in a 960×500 area.

 <a name="orthographic" href="#wiki-orthographic">#</a> d3.geo.<b>orthographic</b>()